middlebury/styleguide/_editorial/s.md

 staff is, staff are, staff members (all okay, depends on context),

-`our staff is among the most experienced in the nation.`
+`Our staff is among the most experienced in the nation.`

 `Middlebury staff are busy cleaning up after the largest reunion ever.`